ragaeeb/libaby/README.md

 ### Vercel / Cloud Platforms

 The app can be deployed to any Node.js-compatible platform.
 For SQLite persistence, use platforms with persistent storage (Fly.io, Railway, DigitalOcean App Platform).

+Note: Vercel’s filesystem is ephemeral; SQLite files won’t persist across deploys.
+Use an external volume/storage or a different host if you need persistence.

 **Environment Variables:**
 - `DATA_DIR`: Path to store database (default: `./data`)